Welcome to the Zenroom documentation wiki!

 implementations to make it evident how easy is to go from an

-academic paper to a portable implementation
+academic paper to a portable implementation running efficiently on

 any platform.